Search

 Back to top

 About 75% of individuals with an acute infection will develop a chronic condition.
 With chronic hepatitis C infection, about 25% of individuals will recover on their own (spontaneously).
-Symptoms of chronic infection include nausea, pruritus (itching), malaise, and abdominal pain.
+Symptoms of chronic infection include nausea, pruritus (itching), fatigue, lack of appetite, bleeding and bruising easily, dark urine, swelling and fluid buildup, confusion, drowsiness, and weight loss.

 What tests are available for hepatitis C?